 Landing type Landing code Required to be recorded on Monthly Harvest Return?
 Fish or fish product conveyed or sold to an LFR at the time of landing L Yes Live fish that is placed in a holding container on land at the conclusion of a trip LF No Fish or fish product conveyed or sold to an LFR that has previously been recorded on a landing report under landing code LF LFL Yes Fish or fish product conveyed or sold to an LFR at the time of landing but that has previously recorded under landing code R LR Yes Fish or fish product conveyed or transported on a vessel leaving the exclusive economic zone by its seaward boundary having been granted permission to do so under section 110 of the Act 0 Yes Fish defined as landed under regulation 4(2)(b) of the Fisheries (Reporting) Regulations 2017 (end of fishing year) EOY Yes Fish or fish product seized by a Fishery Officer under section 207 of the Act S Yes Fish or fish products sold under section 191(2) of the Act (commonly referred to as wharf sales) W Yes Loss of fish or fish product from a holding container on land (e.g. through mortality, escape, or damage to fish product) HL Yes Fish or fish product taken and stored during the period of a trip for subsequent use as bait for personal use В Yes Fish or fish product conveyed or sold to an LFR after being transferred from a vessel to another vessel.
-Where All all catch balancing and reporting obligations lie with the operator of the vessel that caught the fish.
+In this scenario all catch balancing and reporting obligations lie with the operator of the vessel that caught the fish.
 See below: TL Yes Fish or fish product retained on board a vessel at the time of landing R No Fish or fish product conveyed or sold to an LFR after being transferred from one vessel to another.
-Where Catch-catch balancing obligations, lie with the operator of vessel to which the fish was transferred together with the obligation to record the fish received on a landing report.
-See below: TT No 3 Fish landed under an approval under section 111 of the Act F No Fish or fish product, excluding live fish, placed in a holding container on land at the time of landing, to be conveyed or sold to an LFR However, if another landing code also applies, use that code instead.
-See below: QL Yes urther explanat ion for the use of TL, TT and QL landing codes • If it is a transhipment where the catch is owned by the catching vessel.
-(TL) 1) Vessel A completes Landing Report with landing code TL as soon as catch is transferred to vessel B (along with registration number of vessel B) 2) Vessel B has no reporting obligations, but must keep transhipped catch separate from other catch on board and inform LFR of catching vessel A details.
-3) LFR provides greenweight information for vessel A to update Landing Report • If it is a transhipment where the catch is owned by the landing vessel.
-(TT) 1) Vessel A completes Landing Report with landing code TT as soon as catch is transferred to vessel B (along with registration number of vessel B and greenweight estimate).
-2) Vessel B takes ownership of catch and reporting obligations (including MHR).
-The transhipped catch does not need to be kept separate from other catch on board 3) Vessel B completes Landing Report with landing code L. 4) LFR provides greenweight information for vessel B to update Landing Report. • If dead fish or fish product is stored on land in a holding container after landing and befo being s old to a licenced fish receiver (QL) 1) Fish or fish product is recorded in a way that it is identifiable (as per reg 4d of the Fisheries (Recordkeeping) Regulations 1990) and placed into the holding container, an associated landing report is then provided for that trip.
-2) Catch from more than one trip may be placed into the same holding container 3) The fish product is sold or otherwise conveyed to the licenced fish receiver.
-4) licenced fish receiver provides greenweight information.
-5) Based on information provided by the licenced fish receiver, the fisher then updates each landing report with the corresponding greenweight.
-6) If the licenced fish receiver information is not provided on a trip-specific basis, th fisher may pro rata the information in a manner that is consistent with the information having been provided for each separate trip.
+In this scenario catch balancing obligations, lie with the operator of vessel to which the fish was transferred together with the obligation to record the fish received on a landing report.
+See below: TT No 3 Fish landed under an approval under section 111 of the Act F No Fish or fish product, excluding live fish, placed in a holding container on land at the time of landing, before being conveyed or sold to an LFR However, if another landing code also applies, use that code instead.
+See below: QL Yes